vanbumi/CodeJournal/JavaScript/JS - Tutorial.md

 	// Change paragraph:
 	document.getElementById("myP").innerHTML = "My first paragraph.";

+This example uses a single line comment at the end of each line to explain the code:

 Example

 	var x = 5;      // Declare x, give it the value of 5
 	var y = x + 2;  // Declare y, give it the value of x + 2

+#### Multi-line Comments

+Multi-line comments start with /* and end with */.

+Any text between /* and */ will be ignored by JavaScript.

+This example uses a multi-line comment (a comment block) to explain the code:

 Example